algosup/2023-2024-project-3-virtual-processor-team-4/documents/QA/test_plan.md

 <!-- TODO -->

-We would also thank our teacher, [], who taught us the fundamentals of a good test plan and the quality assurance role.
+We would also thank our teacher [Caroline CORDIER](https://www.linkedin.com/in/caroline-cordier-dpo/), who taught us the fundamentals of a good test plan and the quality assurance role.

 We would also thank the previous project quality assurance, who helped us by giving us hints.

-Finally, we would then [ALGOSUP] for this project and this opportunity to develop our skills once again.
+Finally, we would then [ALGOSUP](https://algosup.com) for this project and this opportunity to develop our skills once again.

 ## Sources